RAKWireless/wisblock-node-red/interface/rak5802/rak5802_modbus/README.md

 <img src="assets/rak5802-flow.png" alt="rak5802-flow" style="zoom:67%;" />

-there are two part in this flow:
+There are two part in this flow:

 - **toggle LED**

-​	this part toggle a build-in LED on the WisBlock Base RAK5005-O by writing a single coil to either ON or 	OFF.
+This part toggle a build-in LED on the WisBlock Base RAK5005-O by writing a single coil to either ON or OFF.

-​	`Read LED` is a Modbus-read node, you should set `FC` to `Read Coin Status`
+`Read LED` is a Modbus-read node, you should set `FC` to `Read Coin Status`

 <img src="assets/read_led.png" alt="read_led" style="zoom: 67%;" />

-​	`Set LED` is a Modbus-wirte node, you should set `FC` to `Force Single Coin`
+`Set LED` is a Modbus-wirte node, you should set `FC` to `Force Single Coin`

 <img src="assets/set_led.png" alt="set_led" style="zoom:67%;" />